Latest update: 2026-04-01

 NetBet offers customer support in English through the following channels:

-• Live chat: Available daily between 09:00 and 23:00.
+- Live chat: Available daily between 09:00 and 23:00.
 Best for time-sensitive queries about withdrawals, verification, or account access.
-Wait times are often under five minutes, though they can rise during peak periods.
+Wait times are often under five minutes, though they can increase during busier evening periods.

-• Contact form: Best for non-urgent questions or when you need to attach documents.
-Replies are typically received within a few working hours.
+- Contact form: Best for non-urgent questions or when you need to attach documents.
+Replies are typically received within a few working hours (longer at weekends and on bank holidays).

 There is no phone line or direct email address listed.
 If you need independent help with gambling harm, contact GamCare (National Gambling Helpline: 0808 8020 133).
 For how we assess casinos and keep review pages up to date, see our About Us page.